What is an Affinity Diagram and How to make it?

 It is also called affinity chart or affinity mapping.
-Data or information can be sourced from brainstorming sessions, research, user feedback, user needs, insights, etc. All of this requires proper consolidation and organizing.
+Data can be sourced from brainstorming sessions, research, user feedback, user needs, insights, etc. All of this requires proper consolidation and organizing.

 How to make an Affinity Diagram

-Paste these notes on charts or bulletin boards.
-Through these notes, the design team is able to order and arrange groups of information and ideas, and the relationship between the various segments of information and the shared themes is also reflected on the board.
+- Paste these notes on charts or bulletin boards.
+The design team can order and arrange groups of information and ideas through these notes.
+The board also reflects the relationship between the many pieces of information and the common topics.

-- Pick out one sticky note and make it the first note of a certain group.
+- Pick out one sticky note and make it the first note of a particular group.

-Then have another note and observe if it has any resemblance or relationship with the previous one based on the idea or data or information it displays.
-If yes then club both together in one group.
+- Then, have another note and observe if it resembles or relates to the previous one based on the idea, data, or information.
+If yes, then club both together in one group.

-If not then you shall create a new group and repeat the process for all the other information containing notes and make distinct clusters out of given data.
+- If not, you shall create a new group and repeat the process for all the other information containing notes and make distinct clusters out of given data.

-- Prioritise your clusters based on the value of information they contain and the business’s objectives and goals.
+- Prioritize your clusters based on the value of the information they contain and the business’s objectives and goals.

-- After all the identification is done, describe your ideas, approaches and motives and proceed to work on them.
+- After all the identification gets done, describe your ideas, approaches, and motives and work on them.
 Refer to the affinity diagram at all the stages of the process.

 Advantages of Affinity Diagram